-Stir the water and sugar in a small saucepan over a low heat, stirring until the sugar dissolves.
+Stir the water and sugar in a small saucepan over low heat, stirring until the sugar dissolves.
 Once it starts boiling, add the lemon juice and continue boiling the mixture for another 2 minutes.
 Take the saucepan off the heat, stir in the rose and orange blossom water, and set aside to cool.

 Pistachio Semolina Paste:

 1 cup coarse semolina (not semolina flour)

 113 grams (1 stick) cold butter, cubed

 500 grams raw unsalted shelled pistachios (shells removed)